EmanKamalNasr/News/README.md

 # Note
-To run the app you have to get your API_KEY from https://open-platform.theguardian.com/
+To run the app you have to get your API_KEY from https://open-platform.theguardian.com/ and you have to open your network connection !!
 ## steps:
 * open https://open-platform.theguardian.com/access/
 * Register for getting your API KEY